friedelschoen/envmod/envmod.1.md

 ## -x, -X
 These options modify the exit behavior, this is not supported in *envmod* and is ignored.

-## NOT IMPLEMENTED

-Following options are defined in runit's chpst but are ignored by envmod's implementation.

-## -e dir
-Set various environment variables as specified by files in the directory dir: If dir contains a file named k whose first line is v, envmod removes the environment variable k if it exists, and then adds the environment variable k with the value v.
-The name k must not contain =.
-Spaces and tabs at the end of v are removed, and nulls in v are changed to newlines.
-If the file k is empty (0 bytes long), envmod removes the environment variable k if it exists, without adding a new variable.

 # EXIT STATUS